bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 # Lesson 2: HTML/CSS fundamentals
 (Attention: These are the class notes for the [Lambda School](http://www.lambdaschool.com) pre-course instruction workshop.
-This is meant to serve as an accompaniment to the class)
+This is meant to serve as an accompaniment to the class.)

 In this lesson we will cover: